Dual-Credit Students at Frank Phillips College

 HB 505, effective immediately, states the Texas Higher Education Coordinating Board may not limit: 1) The number of dual credit courses or hours in which a student may enroll while in high school; 2) The number of dual credit courses or hours in which a student may enroll each semester or academic year; or 3) The grade levels at which a high school student may be eligible to enroll in a dual credit course.

-Dual credit students must adhere to all college policies and procedures set forth in the Student Handbook, including email, CAMS, rules of plagiarism, concerns and complaints, grade appeals, and disciplinary action and appeals.
+Dual credit students must adhere to all college policies and procedures set forth in the Student Handbook, including email, rules of plagiarism, concerns and complaints, grade appeals, and disciplinary action and appeals.

 Eligibility